 - Add a pinch of red pepper flakes.

-- Sprinkle the cooked spinach with grated parmesan cheese.
+- Sprinkle the cooked spinach with grated Parmesan cheese or bacon bits for extra flavor and texture.

 - Instead of butter, top the spinach with hollandaise sauce.